 Using our SupraAntigen and Morphomer platforms, we have generated additional discovery and pre-clinical stage molecules targeting neurodegenerative diseases, and diagnostics targeting both Abeta and tau.
 We currently have four therapeutic product candidates and two diagnostic product candidates in various stages of pre-clinical development.
 A number of our therapeutic product candidates in pre-clinical development are focused on indications outside of AD and evidence our expansion strategy.
 Based on the data we have received to date, we believe that our technology platforms can be applied to misfolded proteins across a broad range of indications.
-The table below lists our three pre-clinical product candidates, the platform from which each candidate stems and the lead indication being pursued:
+The table below lists our four pre-clinical product candidates, the platform from which each candidate stems and the lead indication being pursued:

-Product Candidate Target Lead Indication Partner Platform Morphomer tau tau AD N/A Morphomer Morphomer abeta Abeta Glaucoma N/A Morphomer Morphomer alpha-synuclein alpha-synuclein PD N/A Morphomer
+Product Candidate Target Lead Indication Partner Platform Anti-tau antibody tau AD Genentech SupraAntigen Morphomer tau tau AD N/A Morphomer Morphomer abeta Abeta Glaucoma N/A Morphomer Morphomer alpha-synuclein alpha-synuclein PD N/A Morphomer